TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/01_lesson_canada.md

 * If your class is fairly self-sufficient and mature, you can consider allowing students to "borrow" an idea from a classmate if they find one they like better than any of their own.
 Make sure the person who had the idea is OK with it being borrowed, and emphasize that the students must each build their own version.
     * This can be a bit dangerous, as it puts the student somewhat behind in the process right from the start, since they won't have as much context having not written the pitch themself.
 Consider carefully whether this is a good idea.
 * Encourage each student to pick a project that fits his or her level of technical skill.
 Make sure students are not overcommitting and choosing projects they do not have the skills to complete.
 Also try to discourage stronger students from choosing simpler projects in an effort to do less work.
+* If your class has students who are more timid, or students who would appreciate more social interaction, the project can be done with a partner.
+They would work together for all steps, and practice "pair programming" to code, and switching roles periodically.

+---

+#### Emphasize with students...

+#### Curriculum Competencies - Applied Technologies, Sharing, Collaboration

+Studies show that pair programming encourages female computer science students, and benefitial in educational settings   https://www.researchgate.net/publication/220094545_Pair-Programming_Helps_Female_Computer_Science_Students

+Students need to be excited about their project.
+Students need to enjoy the process of working on it.
+Doing it with a friend or partner can make the journey of learning computer science fun and rewarding.

+---

 ## Forum discussion
 [Lesson 8.1 - Project Planning Summary + Brainstorming and Evaluating (TEALS Discourse Account Required)](https://forums.tealsk12.org/c/2nd-semester-unit-8-final-project/lesson-8-01-final-project-brainstorming-and-evalu)